rakaar/rakaar.github.io/readings.md

+## Dune Messiah by Frank Herbert

+This book was hard to read.
+At many places, it is wordy and vague.
+Online forums  were [Jagurutu](http://www.jacurutu.com/index.php?sid=6960afbf721ee245f1fc5b27530f224e) were a great aid.
+I am still frustrated by the fact that fantasy elements like *prescience* have played a major role in key parts of a **"sci-fi"** book.
+Yet, I will continue with the next part because I have more questions that   haven't been answered.

+## Why we die by Venki Ramakrishnan

+I picked this book because I loved Venki's first book- The Gene Machine.
+This book repeatedly proves the point that a good writing on an unfamiliar topic is much more enjoyable bad writing on a exciting topic.

+The book can be considered as a crash course in cell biology.
+The author explains different causes of aging and death at the level of activities that go wrong within a cell - accumulation of waste, too many misfolded proteins, DNA damage etc. Even though you are not enthusiastic about biological details, Venki's writing spurs great interest.
+I believe it is due to these 2 pedagogical techiques:

+a) Explaining from a historical perspective.
+Venki doesn't just drop you that this fact about cell exists and was discovered by so and so scientist.
+He walks through all the key discoveries in chronological order that led to it.
+This narrative helps narrator think about the ideas in a more organised way.
+This should be a lesson taught to every teacher - find a way to put ideas in the students' head in a organised way instead of shooting with facts.
+(But a more fundamental reason for many bad teachers is not that this a secret they are yet to discover, but because they themselves lack clarity in the subject)

+b) Einstein once said "*Everything should be made as simple as possible, but no simpler*".
+Once Venki explains a point.
+He adds a couple of sentences more to emphasise the important point.
+He sometimes simplifies it, for example, "improve life expectancy faster than age" is followed by "life expectancy increases by more than year annually."
+Or he puts a useful analogy to daily life objects.

+In addition to the above, Venki makes the last but one paragraph of each chapter as a concise summary of the present chapter and the last paragraph gives you an direction of next chapter.
+Each chapter begins with small personal story    before embarking on complex cellular details discussion.
+Such good writing preserves the human side of details filled science.

+[Chris Olah once mentioned](https://www.youtube.com/watch?v=bzJigelnRBE) that reason there is friction that complex ideas are difficult to communicate from writer to the reader is that in his/her working memory, the writer has the context set, which the reader lacks.
+Good writers realise this cognitive load and they try to make the road smoother for reader instead of diverting them to a messy shortcut.

+Irrespective of your interest in biology, if you enjoy good writing and have an interesting understanding details of life, pick this book.

 ## Dune by Frank Herbert

 Picked this book after watching the movies(Part-1,2) and this [interview](https://www.youtube.com/watch?v=26GPaMoeiu4), where Herbert tells that his book tries to convey a message about the dangers of charismatic leaders.
 As I read the book, I felt great appreciation for Denis V. for cutting down parts and making necessary changes to adapt the book for the screen.